broonie89/loadify-1/README.md

 ### Tracks and Playlists
 Once you expand a playlist in the left pane, all associated tracks will be listed in the following format:

-`<Artists> - Track name`
+`<Artists> - <Track name>`

-Additionally if you hover over the tracks, a tooltip will display the track duration.
+If you hover over the tracks, a tooltip will display the track duration.

 <a href="url"><img src="http://i.epvpimg.com/RWiqf.jpg" align="center" height="100%" width="250"></a>

-Each time you select a track, the software calculates an approximate time span that is needed for downloading all of the selected tracks.
+Each time you select a track, the software calculates the approximate time that is needed for downloading all of the selected tracks.
 The estimated time is displayed below the playlist/track listings.

 You might have also noted the red crosses before each track listing.
 This is an indicator that signals if the track already exists on the local file system in the specified download directory.